THOTIACORP/strong_vivarium/README.md

 ### &emsp;&emsp; 1.1.2 - 🐁 `bioterio_forte.spec`: Assistant `bioterio_forte.exe`
 - Created by compiling the parent file `install.py`

-&gt; 📁 Control of files in the root in src/install
+> 📁 Control of files in the root in src/install

 ---